 “The city on seven hills,” as the Portuguese capital is also called, has a difficult history and each era has left its architectural heritage.
 The Moors, for example, left fortifications, rebuilt later in the castle of Sao Georges.
 Gothic temples, surrounded by narrow streets of Alfama, remained the harsh times of the Inquisition.
 In the lower part of the city, you can see the unique architectural ensembles of the colonial era, striking in its beauty.

-GENERAL USEFUL INFORMATION AND TRAVEL TIPS
+GENERAL USEFUL INFORMATION AND TRAVEL TIPS FOR LISBON

 Lisbon is the largest commercial port and the capital of Portugal.
 It is located in the southwest of the Iberian Peninsula at the mouth of the Tagus River.

 Climate: The climate in Lisbon is mild.
 In winter, the temperature does not fall below +8 ° C, and in summer, the thermometer usually does not rise above +28 ° C even during the hottest months.
 There are often fogs at the mouth of the Tagus, but in the city, the humidity is very low.

 Time zone: GMT (summer time: one hour ahead of GMT)

 Visa: the Schengen zone.
 NO VISA is required for holders of American passports (90 days limit), SCHENGEN VISA is required for non-Schengen passport holders.